 Record or Import: This button is either a Record or an Import button depending on whether you are at the Base Station in person or connected to it remotely.
-To record a message if you are at the Base Station, tap on the Uncord button, and follow the onscreen prompts first to pair a headset and then record a message.
+To record a message if you are at the Base Station, tap on the button, and follow the onscreen prompts first to pair a headset and then record a message.
+Recording a message does not impact communication with the drive-thru.

 If you are connected remotely, the Record button is replaced with an Import button.
 Custom Audio Files can be imported here.
-Tap on the Descrete the prompt button, and follow the onscreen prompts.
+Tap on the button, and follow the onscreen prompts.